FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 allocation and this time using our dangling ucred

-pointer to free the
+to free the ioctl

 allowlist as part of the process:

-1. Get a fresh credential with setuid(getuid());
+- Get a fresh credential with

-so we know cr_ref
+so we knowcr_ref

 :

-2. Launch an in-flight AIO job to collect later:
+- Launch an in-flight AIO job to collect later:

-times, effectively
+times, effectively reducing thecr->cr_ref

 by 1.
-Think of this as erasing memory of the
+Think of this as erasing memory of the reference held by the in-flight AIO job:

 again.
-This will cause crfree
+This will causecrfree

 ucred